palash117/ASPIRE-takehometest/README.md

 Twitter apis

+## To run project:
+use build.sh to build and run the go project

 ## Architecture:
 The system is divided into 4 modules which right now are written in all together in a same service.
 Idealy the modules should be deployed seperately so that we can scale them independenly of each other.